LZeroAnalytics/thornode/docs/concepts/fees.md

 ### Affiliate Fee

-In the swap transaction you build for your users you can include an affiliate fee for your exchange (accepted in $RUNE or a synthetic asset, so you will need a $RUNE address).
+Within the transactions you build for your users you can include an affiliate for your exchange.

+- Affiliate fees are possible for: swaps, saving despoit, lending addition, RUNEPool withdrawal.
-- The affiliate fee is in basis points (0-10,000) and will be deducted from the inbound swap amount from the user.
+- The affiliate fee is in basis points (0-10,000) and will be deducted from the inbound or outbound transaction amount.
+- A THORName is required to collect affiliate address.
+See a guide on creating THORNames [here](../affiliate-guide/thorname-guide.md).
+- Affiliates are paid in $RUNE by default however a [preferred asset](../affiliate-guide/thorname-guide.md#preferred-asset-for-affiliate-fees) can be specified within the THORName.

+$$
+affliateFee = \frac{feeInBasisPoints * txAmount}{10000}
+$$

+### Affiliate Fee Taking Process

-- If the inbound swap asset is a native THORChain asset ($RUNE or synth) the affiliate fee amount will be deducted directly from the transaction amount.
+- If the inbound swap asset is a native THORChain asset ($RUNE, synth or trade asset) the affiliate fee amount will be deducted directly from the transaction amount.
 - If the inbound swap asset is on any other chain the network will submit a swap to $RUNE with the destination address as your affiliate fee address.
 - If the affiliate is added to an ADDLP tx, then the affiliate is included in the network as an LP.

-`SWAP:CHAIN.ASSET:DESTINATION:LIMIT:AFFILIATE:FEE`
+- If the affiliate is added as a lending or a savers deposit, it is taken from the transaction amount.
+- If the affiliate is added as a RUNEPool withdraw, it is deducted from the profit amount (positive PnL), not the principle.

 Read [https://medium.com/thorchain/affiliate-fees-on-thorchain-17cbc176a11b](https://medium.com/thorchain/affiliate-fees-on-thorchain-17cbc176a11b) for more information.

-$$
-affliateFee = \frac{feeInBasisPoints * swapAmount}{10000}
-$$

 ### Preferred Asset for Affiliate Fees

 Affiliates can collect their fees in the asset of their choice (choosing from the assets that have a pool on THORChain).
-In order to collect fees in a preferred asset, affiliates must use a [THORName](../affiliate-guide/thorname-guide.md) in their swap [memos](memos.md#swap).
+In order to collect fees in a preferred asset, affiliates must use a [THORName](../affiliate-guide/thorname-guide.md#preferred-asset-for-affiliate-fees) in the [memos](memos.md).

 ### How it Works

 If an affiliate's THORName has the proper preferred asset configuration set, the network will begin collecting their affiliate fees in $RUNE in the [AffiliateCollector module](https://thornode.ninerealms.com/thorchain/balance/module/affiliate_collector).
-Once the accrued RUNE in the module is greater than [`PreferredAssetOutboundFeeMultiplier`](https://gitlab.com/thorchain/thornode/-/blob/develop/constants/constants_v1.go#L107)`* outbound_fee` of the preferred asset's chain, the network initiates a swap from $RUNE -> Preferred Asset on behalf of the affiliate.
+Once the accrued RUNE in the module is greater than [`PreferredAssetOutboundFeeMultiplier`](../mimir.md#fee-management)`* outbound_fee` of the preferred asset's chain, the network initiates a swap from $RUNE -> Preferred Asset on behalf of the affiliate.
 At the time of writing, `PreferredAssetOutboundFeeMultiplier` is set to `100`, so the preferred asset swap happens when the outbound fee is 1% of the accrued $RUNE.

 **Configuring a Preferred Asset for a THORName.**